SleepyLili/tlapbot/README.md

     ```bash
     python -m flask init-db
     ```
-5. Create a `tlapbot/instance/config.py` file and fill it in as needed.
+5. Create an `instance/config.py` file and fill it in as needed.
 Default values are included in `tlapbot/default_config`, and values in `config.py` overwrite them.
 (The database also lives in the instance folder by default.)